WASdev/sample.jms.server/README.md

 [http://localhost:9124/jms11-JMSSample/JMSSamplePubSub?ACTION=listAction](http://localhost:9124/jms11-JMSSample/JMSSamplePubSub?ACTION=listAction).

+## Useful Maven Commands

-3. To stop the Liberty server, execute the following (Note: If you would like to re-install Liberty, first you must stop the Liberty sserver with this command, otherwise installation will fail:
+1. To stop the Liberty server, execute the following (Note: If you would like to re-install Liberty, first you must stop the Liberty server with this command, otherwise installation will fail:
     ```bash
     $ mvn liberty:stop-server
     ```

-4. To start the Liberty server, execute the following:
+2. To start the Liberty server, execute the following:
     ```bash
     $ mvn liberty:start
     ```